ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-tool-panel/_simple-tool-panel-vue.md

 <framework-specific-section frameworks="vue">
-|Below is a simple example of an a tool panel component:
+|Below is an example of an a tool panel component:
 </framework-specific-section>

 <framework-specific-section frameworks="vue">